pbearne/performance/plugins/optimization-detective/readme.txt

 **Enhancements**

-* Send gathered URL metric data when the page is hidden/unloaded as opposed to once the page has loaded; this enables the ability to track layout shifts and INP scores over the life of the page. ([1373](https://github.com/WordPress/performance/pull/1373))
+* Send gathered URL Metric data when the page is hidden/unloaded as opposed to once the page has loaded; this enables the ability to track layout shifts and INP scores over the life of the page. ([1373](https://github.com/WordPress/performance/pull/1373))
 * Introduce client-side extensions in the form of script modules which are loaded when the detection logic runs. ([1373](https://github.com/WordPress/performance/pull/1373))
 * Add an `od_init` action for extensions to load their code. ([1373](https://github.com/WordPress/performance/pull/1373))
 * Introduce `OD_Element` class and improve PHP API. ([1585](https://github.com/WordPress/performance/pull/1585))